The complete guide to the best things to do in Vancouver, Canada!

 Take your bike up here to cruise around or grab a coffee and stroll in to enjoy all the park has to offer.

-The park offers incredibly beautiful views back to the city, and in the fall the leaves on the trees turn golden and rust coloured making the view even better.
+The park offers incredibly beautiful views back to downtown Vancouver, and in the fall the leaves on the trees turn golden and rust coloured making the view even better.

-Open year-round, Queen Elizabeth Park is a Vancouver attraction that brings countless visitors.
+Open year-round, this park is a Vancouver attraction that brings countless visitors.